shihabuddin-dev/shihabuddin-dev/README.md

 ## 🧑‍💻 About Me

-Sure Shihab!
-Here's a simpler, unique, and easy-to-read summary for your GitHub or portfolio:

 ---

 I’m a MERN Stack developer from Bangladesh who loves building websites with JavaScript and modern tools like React, Tailwind CSS, Firebase, and Vite.
 I enjoy creating clean and user-friendly designs that work well on all devices.
 I’m always learning new things and love sharing helpful projects and coding resources with others.